kubevirt/user-guide/workloads/virtual-machines/vmctl.md

 ## Implementation

-Vmctl is implemented as a go binary that takes the following parameters:
+Vmctl is implemented as a go binary, deployed in a container, that takes the following parameters:

 * `namespace`: The namespace to create the derived VirtualMachine in.
 The default namespace is `default`.